Tip 3: Don’t be afraid of the ‘cides’

 Preventative spray – good practice to avoid potential trouble

 Neem oil is a well known to protect plants from both insects and molds that can affect your garden.
 It is a very safe, natural and effective way of preventing possible disease and pests in your indoor garden!
-You can either buy a spray from your local garden centre, or make some yourself:
+You can either buy a spray from your local garden center, or make some yourself:

-5 ml of neem oil to 4 cups of warm water in a spray bottle. (neem oil is available at most natural health product stores)
+5 ml of neem oil to 4 cups of warm water in a spray bottle.
+(Neem oil is available at most natural health product stores)